Morton’s Neuroma Revisited

 Swelling top and bottom often, but not always.

-Painful “lump” or “rock” under ball of foot.
-Pain on bottom.
+Painful “lump” or “rock” under the ball of the foot.
+Pain is perceived at the bottom of the foot.

-Worse on hard floor barefoot, better on carpet or cushioned shoes.
+Worse on a hard floor barefoot, better on carpet or cushioned shoes.

-Sometimes there is the perception of some form of trauma, but any trauma is just the “straw that broke the camels back” phenomenon.
-For instance dancing at a wedding in heels to get it started.
+Sometimes there is the perception of some form of trauma, but any trauma is just the “straw that broke the camel's back” phenomenon, or the patient's "theory" of causation.
+For instance, dancing in heels at a wedding could get it started.
 But here is something you MUST know; it was going to start eventually anyway because it is a result of:

-In a very small part due to the anatomy because the 2nd metatarsal is the most prominent in almost all of us.
-This has been your anatomy forever and has not changed.
-Your doctor might refer to your 2nd metatarsal that is “too long”, but it has been that length all your life.
-Seriously, it isn’t as if your metatarsal magically grew longer recently.
+It occurs at the 2nd metatarsal due to basic human anatomy; the 2nd metatarsal is the most prominent in almost all of us.
+This has been your anatomy forever.
+Your doctor might refer to your 2nd metatarsal as “too long,” but let this point sink in: it has been that length all your life.
+Seriously, it isn’t as if your metatarsal suddenly (and magically) grew longer.
 Now, refer back to calves.
+This is what changed!.

 Transfer metatarsalgia secondary to a bunion.
 Often blamed, but the calves that are too tight are the larger reason this is going on at this point in your life.